pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 told by Joseph Bruchac.
 B&W illustrations by Murv Jacob.
 Condition: UNREAD, but not perfect, 1994 Troll Medallion Trade Paperback, first printing.
 Problem: shelf wear vertical crease back cover.
 Interior clean & tight.
 Content: Bruchac introduces his collection of male rites-of-passage stories by explaining that Native American cultures used stories both to instruct and to entertain.
 Because of the significance of the number four in many tribes, he's arranged the stories, which he's drawn from tales he shared with his sons, into four geographically organized sections, each containing four stories.
 Some are tales of courage, some are pourquoi tales, and some show the impact of disobedience or disrespect.
 The tales are easy to follow and to envision, but they can be understood and interpreted on many levels.
 Striking black-and-white illustrations, with decorated borders, introduce each of the sections, which begin with information about the significance of the tales to their tribes.
 Stories from the Iroquois, Cherokee, Caddo, Apache, Pueblo, Lakota, and others.
 [1 copy available]

-$ 3.25 + $ 3.19 media shipping Internatioal shipping available - please use the drop-down menu.
+$ 3.25 + $ 3.19 media shipping Internatioal shipping available.

 Price: $ 3.25